-7. PUBLIC QUESTIONS (NONE RECEIVED).
+7. PUBLIC QUESTIONS

-No public questions were received.
+The Chair advised that no public questions were received.

-8. QUESTIONS BY MEMBERS:-
+8. QUESTIONS BY MEMBERS

 8.1.
-QUESTION BY COUNCILLOR ANDREW JAMES TO COUNCILLOR GLYNOG DAVIES, EXECUTIVE BOARD MEMBER FOR EDUCATION & CHILDREN in place.
+QUESTION BY COUNCILLOR ANDREW JAMES TO COUNCILLOR GLYNOG DAVIES, EXECUTIVE BOARD MEMBER FOR EDUCATION & CHILDREN

+"Welsh Government have proposed that by 2050, it would expect 1 million residents in Wales to be able to speak Welsh.
+This is an ambitious target, nevertheless a challenge to us all.
+We in Carmarthenshire can and will contribute substantially to this target, only if the correct provisions and education support are in place.
 Ysgol Bro Dinefwr in Llandeilo is a 2b category bilingual school.
 Pupils can receive their education in Welsh, English or a combination of both languages.
 This means extra teaching staff available to teach at all year levels in order to meet the requirements of the demand of education through the medium of Welsh.
 It is at these Welsh Medium Schools that the Welsh Language target of 1 million people speaking the language will be met.
 In order to do that, the schools need a complete review of its school funding formula.
 If Welsh Government wants the people to speak our language, then please let's put in place the proper provision with adequate funding to deliver services.
 If funding is not properly provided 2b schools such as Ysgol Bro Dinefwr will not be obliged to offer the full Welsh Education it currently provides.
 Can we as an authority please write to Kirsty Williams AM for Education at Cardiff to look at the situation and review the financial formula within our schools?"